Stage Three: Contemplation

 Later, an alternative to the koan became popular: the hua-tou.
 The hua-tou, translates as "head word" or "critical phrase."
-The idea is to take an inscrutable question, like "Who is it who drags this corpse around?" and contemplate it until it opens itself up to understanding--to an enlightenment experience.
+The idea is to take an inscrutable question, like "Who is it who drags this corpse around?" and contemplate it until it opens itself up to understanding, revealing an enlightenment experience.
 The interested reader can read more about the hua-tou practice here.

 There are other common contemplation methods used by Chan practioners as well.
-Negation practice, in which we negate our sensory experiences, helps us detach from the sensory world (more can be read about this practice here).
-Visualization practices engage us to imagine/invoke a celestial divine-form (archetypal image) of a primal emotion/instinct such as compassion (represented in Buddhism by Avalokiteśvara).
+Negation practice, in which we negate our attachments to sensory experiences, helps us detach from the sensory world (more can be read about this practice here).
+Visualization practices engage us to imagine/invoke a celestial divine-form (archetypal image) of a primal emotion/instinct such as compassion (often represented in Buddhism by Avalokiteśvara).